ircv3/ircv3-specifications/extensions/metadata.md

 Replies:

 * `RPL_KEYVALUE` reports the values of metadata keys.
 The `Visibility` parameter is defined in the [server message](#metadata-server-message) section.
-* `RPL_METADATAEND` delimits the end of a sequence of metadata replies.

 ### `RPL_WHOISKEYVALUE` numeric